Bella Attalla's Portrait

 • Crisis assessment and intervention.

-• Assessment and diagnosis.
+• Intake assessments and diagnosis.

-• Provision of supervision.
+• Provision of Supervision

 • Case management and referrals to community mental health care.